Vanilla Extract Keto Debate: Keto-Friendly Brands and Imitation Hazards

 Some artificial vanilla extracts are clear, but pure vanilla is brown in color due to the natural color of vanillin.
 A clear vanilla extract is guaranteed to be synthetic, but unfortunately you can’t assume that all that are brown are natural either because caramel color and other potentially harmful dye alternatives are often added to synthetic extracts.

-Those following the keto low carb diet who enjoy vanilla cupcakes or iced coffees are probably curious: is vanilla extract keto friendly?
+Those on the keto low carb diet who enjoy vanilla cupcakes or iced coffees may question whether vanilla extract aligns with their dietary guidelines.

 Let’s see if vanilla extract falls under the umbrella of keto-compliancy.